SamOllason/samollason.github.io/_posts/2025-06-10-thoughts-on-dotnet-10_4-previews.markdown

 categories: dotnet c# blazor
 ---

-I've been working with .NET at [Howden](https://www.howdengroup.com/uk-en) for about 9 months now and, after getting my head around whats available 'now' in .NET I have been looking to the future with what will be coming up in .NET 10 later in 2025.
+I've been working with .NET at <a href="https://www.howdengroup.com/uk-en" target="_blank">Howden</a> for about 9 months now and, after getting my head around whats available 'now' in .NET I have been looking to the future with what will be coming up in .NET 10 later in 2025.

-You can read about other previews [here](https://samollason.github.io/).
+You can read about other previews <a href="https://samollason.github.io/" target="_blank">here</a>.

 *(All views expressed are my own).*